-According to the simulation results, the posterior distribution with associated matching prior leads to the most precise results with the least bias and MSE.
-The cited prior outperforms other objective priors and ML estimates considered in this study, and therefore should be chosen as the most appropriate prior for inference.
-Besides, the posterior estimates obtained from the matching have superior theoretical properties, such as invariance under one-to-one parameter transformation, consistent sampling, and consistency under marginalization.
-Therefore, we conclude that the posterior estimates derived from the matching prior distribution are more appropriate and superior in making inferences of the gamma distribution's population parameter.
-To conduct the Bayesian analysis with the proposed Bayes estimator, we have presented a function in R that can be used for this purpose, where the details can be seen in Appendix A.
+According to the simulation results, the posterior distribution with the associated matching prior leads to the most precise results with the least bias and MSE.
+The cited prior outperforms other objective priors and ML estimates considered in this study and therefore should be chosen as the most appropriate prior for inference.
+Besides, the posterior estimates obtained from the matching prior have superior theoretical properties, such as invariance under one-to-one parameter transformations, consistent sampling, and consistency under marginalization.
+Therefore, we conclude that the posterior estimates derived from the matching prior distribution are more appropriate and superior for making inferences about the gamma distribution's population parameter.
+To conduct the Bayesian analysis with the proposed Bayes estimator, we have presented a function in R that can be used for this purpose, the details can be seen in Appendix A.